manu12121999/RemoveBG-GIMP/README.md

 ## Installation:
 ### Windows:
-1. Install python 2.7 and pip
+1. Install python

 2. Install  `requests` with `pip install requests`

-3. Put the file in your plugins- directory:
+3. Put the remove_background.py file in your plugins- directory:

 C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins

 ### Linux:
-1. Install python 2.7 and pip
+1. Install python and requests ( `pip install requests`)

 2. Search your plugins- directory.
 The directory might be at